TommasoTarchi/DualMemoryManager/README.md

 ### Notes on compiler

-While the library is thought to be used inside OpenACC programs, it is not required to have GPU support in its compilation phase.
+Even if the library is thought to be used inside OpenACC programs, having GPU support is not required during its compilation.

 In fact, all parts of the library involving OpenACC calls are header-only; i.e. to use them with GPU capabilities you only need to link OpenACC while compiling your own program.

-The only part of the library that is compiled differently depending on whether OpenACC is enabled or not are the tests.
-If you are using a compiler that does not support OpenACC, please disable the tests (using `-DUNIT_TESTS=OFF`) or compile them without GPU support (using `-DOPENACC=OFF`).
+The only part of the library that is compiled differently depending on whether OpenACC is enabled are the tests.
+If you are using a compiler that does not support OpenACC, please compile without GPU support (using `-DOPENACC=OFF`) or disable tests completely (using `-DUNIT_TESTS=OFF`).

 In any case, we suggest to use the same compiler to compile the library and the program including it.
 In particular we suggest to use **NVIDIA HPC SDK (NVHPC)** at least version 21.7 (recommended 25.x).